NetApp/harvest/docs/plugins.md

 Other objects are not tracked by default.

 These default settings can be overwritten as needed in the relevant templates.
-For instance, if you want to track `junction_path` labels for Volume, you can overwrite this in the volume template.
+For instance, if you want to track `junction_path` label and `size_total` metric for Volume, you can overwrite this in the volume template.

 ```yaml
 plugins: